Getting Started

 Experimental Diffraction Pattern Indexing

-Electron diffraction patterns (DP) indexing is based on the template matching algorithm to compare the acquired DPs to pre-built ones - A DP database generated by pyemaps DPGEN module.
+Electron diffraction patterns (DP) indexing is based on the template matching algorithm to compare the acquired DPs to pre-built ones - A DP database generated by pyEMAPS DPGEN module.

 In this feature, the crystal orietations and phases are determined from the best match or fit to one of the DP in the pre-generated DP database: